bob-cd/bob-cd.github.io/docs/cli.md

 After this the full set of commands will be available and the cluster can be interacted with.

+All commands and their nested, contexual help can be seen with the `--help` flag.

+- `wendy --help`
+- `wendy pipelines create --help`
+- etc

 #### Types of commands

 The commands that are bootstrapped from Bob are mostly imperative, eg: